h82258652/windows-uwp.zh-cn/windows-apps-src/launch-resume/handle-app-prelaunch.md

     void WindowVisibilityChangedEventHandler(System.Object sender, Windows.UI.Core.VisibilityChangedEventArgs e)
     {
         // Perform operations that should take place when the application becomes visible rather than
-        // when it is prelaunched, such as building a what&#39;s new feed }
+        // when it is prelaunched, such as building a what's new feed }
 }
 ```